-Studying German Language and Literature
+Studying German Language and Literature in Germany

-Students of German Studies deal with German language and literature.
+German studies researches German language and literature.

 That is what it’s about